Testing RRphylo methods overfit

 $conv.results a list including results for

-performed under clade
+search.conv performed under clade and state

-object contains the percentage of simulations producing
+$clade object contains the percentage of simulations producing

 significant p-values for convergence between the clades.
 If a state vector